 40. Make Your Own Edible Wedding Favours

-Be even braver and don’t cater for your wedding at all.
+Be brave and don’t cater for your wedding at all.
 Instead of gifts, ask your family and friends to bring a dish of food each then display them in a lovely way on a buffet table.
 Be aware, this really only works at small weddings.

 46. Put Board Games on Tables